Healthdirect Free Australian health advice you can count on.

 Tips to stop negative self-talk

 • Be aware of what you’re saying to yourself.
-Just the act of stopping and recognising negative thoughts for what they are, is the first step to working through the problem.
+Stopping and recognising negative thoughts is the first step to working through the problem.
 Ask yourself, would you talk like this to someone else?

 • Challenge your thoughts.
-Ask yourself — is it true? (often it’s not).
+Ask yourself “Is it true?”
+Often, it’s not.
 Ask yourself if there’s another explanation or way of looking at a situation.
 Remember that many things you worry about don’t happen.
-Much negative self-talk is exaggerated.

-It can take some time to recognise your negative thoughts — remember they have been part of you for a long time and it can take up to 3 months to change old habits.
-Over time though you can replace the unhealthy negative thoughts with more positive ones.
-Practice makes it easier.
+It can take some time to recognise your negative thoughts.
+They may have been part of you for a long time.
+Over time, and the more you practice, the easier it will become to replace unhealthy negative thoughts with more positive ones.

 What are the benefits of positive self-talk?